 A judge temporarily suspends the trial or criminal proceedings with a finding of incompetency.11

 In addition, the defendant is then required to undergo psychiatric treatment (by a licensed psychologist).
-He or she may be committed to:
+They may be committed to:

 - a state mental hospital,